-All proceeds made by Wildacres from the sale of our Raw Irish Honey and any associated activities, such as Beekeeping courses or Talks, all goes towards the Wildacres Nature Reserve Project.
+All proceeds made by Wildacres from the sale of our Raw Irish Honey and any associated activities, such as Beekeeping courses or Talks, goes towards the Wildacres Nature Reserve Project.

 This is a project dedicated to the protection of our precious native wildlife, restoration of biodiversity and the enhancement of the environment.